 Thor is a very solid start for your roster.
 He has a great builder, a cheap long range spender, and an expensive AoE spender that might sometimes be useful but isn’t the best.
 He has very good mobility with For Asgard! and can even move enemies around a bit with his throw and his Strike.
 Thor is a very solid, straightforward character, if a bit unexciting.
 I get why he’s 5 Threat but I’d be much happier with him if he were 4.
 He pales more than a little in comparison to Angela or MODOK.
 Grade: B

-Valkyrie is also fairly straightforward and has a single role (beating the stuffing out of enemies) but she excels in that role, maybe because she is so focused.
-The possibility of proccing Flurry on Dragon Fang, plus Warrior of Legend means she is capable of some really solid damage spikes.
+Valkyrie is also fairly straightforward and has a single role (beating the stuffing out of enemies) but she is very good in that role.
+The chance of proccing Flurry on Dragon Fang isn’t as good as it used to be, since you now need a Crit and a Wild, but Warrior of Legend means she is still capable of some really solid damage spikes on a lucky roll.
 And even without spiking she’s perfectly fine.
 Valkyrie does love to have a bodyguard nearby since she’s going to be right up in the scrum and only has straight 3s for defense with no additional defensive tech.
-Valkyrie sees play in a lot of rosters because for only 3 Threat she’s really good, and with Thor’s leadership and Odin’s Blessing in her back pocket she’s even better in affiliation.
-Grade: A
+Valkyrie will play in a lot of Asgard rosters because for only 3 Threat she’s still pretty good, and with Thor’s leadership and Odin’s Blessing in her back pocket she’s even better in affiliation.
+Grade: B+